gilleshenrard/leany/pcb/README.md

 This documentation provides an overview of the PCB schematics and layouts used in the Leany project.
 It includes detailed information on the design, components, and assembly instructions.

-## Getting Started
+## Generate the production files

-To get started with the PCB documentation, you will need to have KiCad installed on your system.
-You can download KiCad from the [official website](https://kicad.org/).
+1. Download KiCad from the [official website](https://kicad.org/).

-For now, you will also need to install Bouni's JLCPCB plugin.
-You can find the documentation on how to install in on [his Github repository](https://github.com/Bouni/kicad-jlcpcb-tools).
+2. Go to the pcb/ directory
+3. Run the generation script located under resources/

+## PCB fabrication

+- Once the production files are generated, head to [JLCPCB](https://cart.jlcpcb.com/quote?orderType=1&stencilLayer=2&stencilWidth=100&stencilLength=100)

+- Upload the zipped Gerber file, then, when the website is done processing it, choose the following non-default options :
+  - Surface finish : LeadFree HASL
+  - Enable PCB Assembly
+- Then, click Next until arriving at the Bill Of Materials page.
+- Upload the BOM and CPL files and click "Process BOM&CPL".
+- Check that no error is shown on the components list page, and click Next.
+- On the Components Placement page, move the components which are misplaced, then click Next.
+- On the final page, click Save to Cart.

 ## Directory Structure

-The directory structure of this repository is as follows:

 ```
-/home/gilles/git/leany/schematics/KiCad/
-├── README.md
-├── project_name.kicad_pcb
+pcb/
-├── project_name.sch
+├── 3d-models
-└── libraries/
+└── resources
-    ├── components.lib
-    └── footprints.pretty/
+    └── generate_production_files.sh
 ```

-- `README.md`: This file.
-- `project_name.kicad_pcb`: The PCB layout file.
-- `project_name.sch`: The schematic file.
-- `libraries/`: Directory containing custom libraries for components and footprints.
+### `3d-models`
+This directory contains the additional 3D models needed to export the PCB as an STL file

+### `resources`
+Contains additional resources :
+- `generate_production_files.sh` : A script to automatically generate and organise production files, with respect to JLCPCB standards.

+## CI/CD workflows
+The PCB files are instected by a [Github Action](https://github.com/gilleshenrard/leany/actions/workflows/pcb_production_files.yml) upon push and pull request to run the **Electrical Rules Check** and **Design Rules Check** ensure the production files are easily generated.

 ## Contributing

-We welcome contributions to improve the PCB documentation.
+Contributions to improve the PCB design and documentation are welcome.
 If you have any suggestions or improvements, please create a pull request or open an issue on the repository.

 ## License